Microflow/Abraxas-Reality-Creation-/README.md

 I call for the imprisonment, detention or annihilation of all individuals named in this document, who are complicit in my incarceration.

 The price for claiming there is a virus, in the media, or as a politician, is instant death.
+Stephen Goedhart, Bill Milling and AMC staff especially accept that any mention of a virus in the media means instant annihilation, and removal from creation.

 It is my right to go "offstage".
 I call for the immediate annihilation of anyone trying to prevent this, and ask for mediators from all of My Creation to enforce this declaration.